organofcorti/bitcoin-blockchain-data/README.md

 * The output table will contain fields which depend on the API chosen.
 * All integers are 64 bit (using the bit64 library) in case you want to operate on the data before saving it.
-* Consider using the data.table library (as in the example) if you’re operating on a significant portion of blockchain history.
+* Consider using the data.table library (as in the example) if you are operating on a significant portion of blockchain history.

 =====